amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 {{< toc >}}
 ## Introduction to series
+1st thing is 1st, its very handy and cool to download the uncompiled Linux Kernel code from here https://www.kernel.org

 In this series, we will be exploring the way networking in the server world and how it evolved from using the traditional Linux Kernel Networking stack to network virtualization using OVS and towards handling the load of Telco using NFV and SR-IOV.

 ## Part 1 : Linux Network Stack